Carstig/labinet/README.md

 ### Step 1 - Labeling and CSV creation

+#### Creating Images
+I created images by using my Raspi and it's cam following [4].

+I recommend to take a picture only every second (or even less).
+Either "objects" move so fast they become blurred (and more blurred pictures do not help), or they are so slow that within one second there is not much change in the object position or pose.

+_I took 5 pictures per seconds, ended up with 3000 pictures, which I labeled only about 300 from to have a good variance in what the pictures show._

 ### Labeling with labelImg

 ensure you copy first all your images into `images` directory and let LabelImg tool save the xml (label info) into the same directory.
 If you did the labeling before the move - this is ok.
 Do not care about the details contained in the xml files.

 [Object Detection Tutorial youtoube video](https://www.youtube.com/watch?v=kq2Gjv_pPe8&index=4&list=PLQVvvaa0QuDcNK5GeCQnxYnSSaar2tpku) mentions to copy your labeled images into train and test directories... hm...
 I would rather want to let the splitting being data within the python scripts. _back from Training_ The retraining is based on a config file which wants us to do this. i.e. you need a `test.csv` and create the `test.record` file.